SoCalGas Files 2019 General Rate Case with California Public Utilities Commission

 “Our 2019 rate proposal is focused on prudent investments that will enhance the safety and reliability of our system by modernizing and upgrading our infrastructure, support a top-notch workforce, and help maximize renewable energy options for our customers,” said Lisa Alexander, SoCalGas vice president for customer solutions.
 “We are committed to collaborating with customers and stakeholders during the rigorous review of this request, and working to keep bills as affordable as possible for every Southern California family and business we serve.”

-According to latest data available from the American Gas Association, in 2015, SoCalGas had the second-lowest average annual bill among the 50 largest gas utilities in the country, and natural gas continues to rank among the most affordable sources of energy.
+According to the latest data available from the American Gas Association, in 2015, SoCalGas had the second-lowest average annual bill among the 50 largest gas utilities in the country, and natural gas continues to rank among the most affordable sources of energy.
 As a regulated utility, SoCalGas does not make a profit on gas delivered to its customers: the company works to cost-effectively buy, transport, store, and distribute natural gas, with savings benefiting customers directly.

 More than 90 percent of Southern Californians use clean natural gas to heat their homes and water.
 In addition, because about 60 percent of electricity generated in California comes from natural gas-fired power plants, this clean fuel is also used to keep the lights on around the clock.